JoWilks25/Typing-Focus-App/README.md

 # Draft Tree

 A minimalist writing app built with Electron, React, and TypeScript.
-Write without distractions with beautiful animations that respond to your typing.
+Write without distractions with beautiful animations that respond to your typing progress.

 ## Prerequisites